Rrucha/CSE-250_my_work./README.md

 ## Allowed library/container usage

-* The provided template already references `scala.collection.mutable.Seq` and `scala.collection.Iterator`, traits, and `scala.Array`.
-* You may not any other uses of containers or traits from the scala collection library.
+* You may not use any containers or traits from the scala collection library that are not already referenced by the template code.

 ## AI Policy Overview